JoshRiser/tubishift/README.md

 ### Tray app (`tray.py`)

 Entry point for the `.exe`.
-Starts Flask in a daemon thread, patches all file paths to AppData, then runs a `pystray` system tray icon with Open and Quit menu items.
+Starts Flask in a daemon thread, patches all file paths to AppData, then runs a `pystray` system tray icon.
+Menu items: Open TubiShift, Launch at Login (checkable toggle), and Quit.
 Falls back gracefully if `pystray` isn't available.

+When registered via Launch at Login, the exe is launched with `--silent` so the browser doesn't open automatically on startup.

 ### Database (`tubishift.db`)